TomMunoz3772/electroacPy/_documentation/_sources/08-LEM_backend.md

 30<Q_{ab}<100, ~~ 10<Q_{al}<30,
 $$

 where lower values on the left indicate higher losses, while higher values on the right correspond to lower losses.
 Of course, these values depend heavily on the amount of damping material in the enclosure and the quality of construction.
-You will surely need to determine the "correct" values through trial and error, depending on your build.
+You will surely need to determine the "correct" values through trial and error, depending on your builds.

 ```{figure} ./LEM_backend_images/sealed.svg
     :name: sealed-alignment